 All the answers to your questions about the village of Noordpeene

-Noordpeene, a village with a rich past, owes its name to the Dutch "Noord" (north) and "peene", designating the small river which crosses the town.
-The first written mentions date back to 1114 in the form "Norpenes" then evolved into "Northpenes" in 1139.
+Noordpeene, a small Flemish village, owes its name to the Dutch "Noord" (north) and "peene," meaning the small river that runs through the town.
+The first written mentions date back to 1114 in the form "Norpenes," which evolved into "Northpenes" in 1139.

 In the 1268th century, Noordpeene came under the jurisdiction of Watten Abbey.
 In 1464, the lordship of Pienne was divided between two brothers, giving rise to Pienne-Nord (Noordpeene) and Pienne-Sud (Zuytpeene), thus splitting the territory into two separate entities.
 In 1566, the installation of monks from the Order of Saint William, invited by the powerful Hallewyn family, helped to strengthen the religious and cultural influence of the village.
 Around XNUMX, the locality was elevated to the rank of marquisate, thus reinforcing its social and political importance in the region.